 In total we end up with ten domains:

 FitBase: The generic questionnaire domain.
+Constains abstractions such as…

 FitRunner: In-workbench execution of the generic questionnaire domain FirBase allowing the business expert editing the questionnaires to experiment with filling out answers inside the workbench.